dzenbot/DZNEmptyDataSet/README.md

 * Background color customisation.
 * iPhone (3.5" & 4") and iPad support. iOS7 compatible only.
 * ARC & 64bits support.

+### The Empty DataSet Pattern
+Most applications use list of content (datasets), which many turn out to be empty at one point, specially for new user without saved content on their device or cloud.
+This gives a very bad experience, by not being clear about what's going on, if there's an error or the user is supposed to do something within your app.

+That is why in mobile design patterns, the **Empty Datasets** are helpful for:
+* Avoiding white-screens, and taking advantage of that circunstance to explain to the user why the screen is empty.
+* Calling to action (particularly for boarding process of new users).
+* Avoiding other interruptive mechanisms like showing error alerts.
+* Delivering a brand presence and a smooth user experience.

 ## Installation